 Smart Activity Classification groups MRR movements for certain subscription changes (activities).
 This does not impact the value of reported MRR.

-Configure Smart Activity Classification by navigating to Data Platform > Data Settings > Subscription Analytics.
+Configure Smart Activity Classification by navigating to Data & Config > Data Settings > Subscription Analytics.

 By default, Smart Activity Classification groups MRR movements for certain subscription changes (activities) that take place within 60 minutes of each other.
 We recommend leaving this setting enabled.

 For example, when a new customer purchases multiple new subscriptions at the same time, ChartMogul classifies them both as a New Business MRR movement (vs. New Business followed by Expansion).

 A summary of these events can be seen on the customer's record.

 When Smart Activity Classification is off, a new subscription that consists of two plans will generate one New Business MRR movement and one Expansion MRR movement.

 Smart Activity Classification also groups movements to those described above for Churn and Reactivation.

 In cases where a combination of Contraction and Expansion happens within the selected time frame, the individual activities are still classified as a Contraction and an Expansion as appropriate, even though they are grouped and summarized on a customer's page according to the overall effect of the event.

 For example, a customer expands their overall MRR by $100 by downgrading their Plan A by $50 while purchasing an additional add-on worth $150.
 In that case, this event will still consist of two different activities: a Contraction and Expansion activity of $50 and $150, respectively, which will be reflected as such in the MRR breakdown of the charts.